-Disciplinary procedures will be initiated where an employee is suspected of being involved in an act of fraud, bribery and corruption, or where their negligent action has led to an economic crime being perpetrated.
-A copy of the Trust's Managing concerns of potential conduct (disciplinary) procedure can be accessed through this link.
+Disciplinary procedures will be initiated where an employee is suspected of being involved in a fraudulent or illegal act, or where their negligent action has led to a fraud being perpetrated.
+A copy of the Trust's Managing concerns of potential conduct (disciplinary) procedure can be accessed through the following link.